zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

   :ref:`coap-server-sample` using DTLS (Datagram Transport Layer Security) (RFC 6347) are also implemented.

+* **LWM2M** OMA Lightweight Machine-to-Machine Protocol (V1.0 Feb 2017) is
+  supported via the "Register Device" API (Register, De-Register and Update) and has template implementations for Securty, Server, Device Management and Firmware objects.
+DTLS and Bootstrap support are currently not supported.
+  :ref:`lwm2m-client-sample` implements the library as an example.

 * **RPL** IPv6 Routing Protocol for Low-Power and Lossy Networks (RFC 6550) is supported.
 RPL is an IPv6 based mesh routing protocol.